peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 error type SHOULD include an extension member named `error_code`, which MUST be set to the OAuth error code, taken from the error codes defined in
 {{Section 8.9 of OPENID-FED}}{: relative="#section-8.9"}.

+The error type `urn:ietf:params:acme:error:openIDFederationCertificateValidity` is used to indicate that a Certificate could not be issued because of a mismatch between the requested period of validity and the expiration of the OpenID Federation Trust Chain.

 # Security Considerations